Do you know what ultra-Plinian eruption is?

 This spring is for some reason on a hillside.

 From the bottom of shallow pools, extraordinary clear water is gushing.

 The water temperature is as same as at body temperature, and it has no taste and smell.

 Small fishes are swimming in the pool and they softly push the skin.

-The warm water in some sand areas gradually makes a stream.
+The water gushing from sand areas gradually makes a hot spring river.

 Someone created an open-air bath with fallen trees, and the water is so tepid.

 Right in front of you, there is a virgin forest that you can think of the great eruption in ancient days.

 Imagine it will happen tomorrow and destroy all civilization.